awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.AnySource.md

     --db-snapshot-identifier preload
 ```

-To reuse the existing endpoint, we must first delete the database instance and then give the restored database the same identifier:
+To reuse the existing endpoint, we must first delete the database instance and then give the restored database the same identifier\.

 For Linux, OS X, or Unix: